 Finally, I was gifted an experience that proved it was not only possible, but also so much easier and more fun. when I began working with youth again in the natural learning movement with Brent Cameron, founder of SelfDesign Learning Foundation.
 This movement fosters students to develop curriculum around their natural curiosity and desire to know things, while being guided by mentors.
 It was exactly the style of learning environment I had wanted to create as a teacher many years before.
 I had an incredibly rewarding experience working with Brent and his students, and I have served as a board member of SelfDesign for many years, helping establish the Transformative Learning Foundation offering certificate leadership programs for the development of learning communities.

 Eventually, the entrepreneur in me wanted to find a way to incorporate this new whole self and well-being into my work.
-So, I partnered with a friend in a nutraceutical company, Univera, and began to create a community with wellness at its core.
+So, I partnered with a friend who introduced me to the wellness industry, and I began to create a community with wellness at its core.
 As my wellness business and community began to grow, I recognized how everything I believed about learning was applicable for not only youth struggling inside a system that wasn’t serving them, but it was also applicable for entrepreneurs wanting to build careers aligned with personal interests and a desire for optimum health and well-being.

 My business became an expression of my individual authenticity and aligned with my innate core values, allowing me to positively impact many people in the world.